itsvinayak/mock-crud-api/Readme.md

-# Plugin: mock-crud-api
+# mock-crud-api

-This plugin allows you to easily create mock REST API servers for testing and development purposes.
+This package allows to create a mock REST API servers for testing and development purposes.
 It provides a simple way to define server configurations, handle requests, and send mock responses.

 ## Installation